-An experienced group of third sector grantholders and Scottish Government grant managers has drafted Principles for Positive Partnership to meet an identified need for practical guidance to help Scottish Government grantholders and grant managers achieve positive funding relationships in the first place and, if problems arise, tackle them productively.
-We invited feedback on the draft guidance and we are now reflecting on consultation responses.
-We will revise the guidance and relaunch it by early 2020.
+An experienced group of third sector grantholders and Scottish Government grant managers drafted Principles for Positive Partnership to meet an identified need for practical guidance to help Scottish Government grantholders and grant managers achieve positive funding relationships in the first place and, if problems arise, tackle them productively.
+We invited feedback on the draft guidance in 2019. and then reflected and revised the guidance before publishing in Janaury 2020.

-If you have any questions about this work please email email@example.com
+If you have any comments about this work please email firstname.lastname@example.org

 Principles for Positive Partnership is part of a broader programme of work.
 Third Sector Unit (TSU) and ESS are working together to implement Ministerial commitments to improve third sector funding.

 ESS has worked with a few Scottish Government (SG) departments and their funded organisations and we have undertaken a small enquiry to find out the funding experiences of third sector organisations.
 We run training for SG officials on grant management and reporting.